syncfusion-reports/demo-services/README.md

 # Syncfusion Reporting Services

-This Syncfusion Reporting Services repository contains the Services for the `Report Viewer` and `Report Designer` controls.
+This Syncfusion Reporting Services repository contains the ASP.NET MVC Services for the `Report Viewer` and `Report Designer` controls.
 We have built Reports demos and documentation samples using these services.

 This section guides you to use the Syncfusion Reporting Services in your applications.